Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 Many people commit soft fraud believing it's a "victimless crime" — after all, you're just getting a little extra from a big insurance company, right?
 Wrong.
 Here's why that rationalization falls apart:

 1. It drives up everyone's premiums.
-Insurance fraud costs Americans over $308.6 billion annually across all lines.
-Auto fraud alone costs $7.4 billion per year in claims losses, plus an additional $35.1 billion in premium fraud — costs that get passed directly to honest policyholders in the form of higher rates.
+Insurance fraud costs Americans an estimated $308.6 billion annually across all lines.
+Auto fraud generates $7.4 billion in claims losses plus $35.1 billion in premium leakage — costs passed directly to honest policyholders.
+U.S. households now pay an estimated $400–$950 more per year in auto premiums to compensate for fraud losses.

 2. Intent matters less than you think.
 You don't have to intend to commit fraud for it to be prosecuted as fraud.
 If you knowingly provided false information, that's enough.

 3. It voids legitimate coverage.
-If fraud is discovered, insurers can void your entire claim — including the parts that were legitimate — leaving you with nothing.
+If fraud is discovered, insurers can void your entire claim — including the legitimate portions — leaving you with nothing.

 4. It creates a fraud flag on your record.
 The CLUE (Comprehensive Loss Underwriting Exchange) database flags suspicious claims, making it harder and more expensive to get coverage in the future.